|

 Unfortunately it is really so.
 You should paste search engine code on

-If you don't want to create your css mouseover (and add search engine friendly
+If you don't want to create your css navigation (and add search engine friendly

-code) on each page, you can try to use frames, the css mouseover has a cross-frame mode.
+code) on each page, you can try to use frames, the css navigation has a cross-frame mode.
 Also you can use a

 server-side script (php, asp, vb, etc.) to generate html pages from